alaffin12/stackedit/Caught by Stradh.md

 If the players seek the Fortune Teller/Vistani Elder One of Life she will peer into their future:
 * The party are, like the Vistani, not true prisoners of Ravenloft and the Dark Powers.
 They are not part of it's endless cycle of forgotten hopes and shattered dreams.
 Stradh keeps them here though, which is not much different
 * The knowledge the party seeks is forbidden to the Vistani, part of their pact with Stradh.
 It lies away to the south, in a place that is older than Stradh.
 He went there one time - that is how he became ruler of the land, how he became imprisoned here.
 The Vistani do not know more of what they might find there, but the path is straight - along the Svalich Road to Raven River, then south into the Tsolenka Pass.
 Then climb the mountain road, to the Father of Storms, and to the knowledge they seek.
-* One of Life will then offer to read the fortunes of the part
+* One of Life will then offer to read the fortunes of the party:

+> "I can see you walk a path.
+Let me light a lamp for you, to help you with the way forward.

 One of Life